 Popular searches on the Internet such as Scrum vs Kanban, Scrum vs Agile, Scrum vs Waterfall, Kanban vs Agile, Kanban vs Waterfall and Agile vs Waterfall manifest the need to have the differences between all these approaches cleared out once and for all.

-Each element holding its own set of unique why’s and how’s, here is our attempt to shed light on what these terms actually mean and what sets them apart.
+Each element holds its own set of unique why’s and how’s, here is our attempt to shed light on what these terms actually mean and what sets them apart.

 Comparing Scrum vs Agile is equivalent to comparing apple to fruit.
 One is a sub-category of the other.
 Scrum is one of the Agile frameworks that have taken multiple industries by storm in the last few years.